elastic/kibana/x-pack/test/detection_engine_api_integration/utils/data_generator/README.md

     </details>

-3. Enhance document with predefined id `uuidv4` id and and current time as `@timestamp`
+3. Enhance document with predefined id and and current time as `@timestamp`

     ```ts